aldinh777/potatoheadshot/README.md

 Drop item to the cauldron, and it will consume some mana to transform the item dropped based on the elements in the cauldron

+#### Energy Transfer
+Can Transfer Mana and RF wirelessly with range of 8 block

+Sneak Right Click to switch mode between extract mana or absorb mana

+#### Magical Drier
+Simply Potato Drier but uses mana instead coal

 #### Pocket Cauldron
 A portable version of Mana Cauldron